Microwave89/asmtest/README.md

 - Any frame function must perform a MINIMUM allocation of "sub rsp, 30h" if there is an ODD count of "push r64" before.
-- --> The allocation is for shadow space, return address and the required 8-byte alignment of the stack pointer
+- --> The allocation is for shadow space, return address AND THE REQUIRED 8-BYTE ALIGNMENT of the stack pointer:

 someSmallFrameFunction2 PROC